 Introduction

-In this post I'm going to go over the Signature component of our Ultimate Forms and how it can help you make your SharePoint-based system become compliant with federal (or other) regulations, such as FDA 21 CFR Part 11.
+In this post I'm going to go over the Signature component of our Ultimate Forms.
+I will explain how it can help your SharePoint system meet federal regulations, like FDA 21 CFR Part 11.

 Electronic Signature

 This is exactly why we developed our Electronic Signature component.
-As any other column it can be added to any document library or list and then attached in its settings to some or all of the other fields there.
+As any other column it can be added to any SharePoint list or document library.
+You can then attach it in its settings to some or all of the other columns in the same list.
+By specifying signed columns, you are making sure the system will break the signature whenever one of their values changes.

 There are several ways you can sign an item.
 You can choose one of the following in the column configuration: